pawelmuller/pq-toolkit/README.md

 Initially, the project was planned for 3 people, but at the beginning we received information that it would be for 6 people, 3 people each from two different fields and subjects.
 This caused a slight disruption in the plans, but in order to control the situation as quickly as possible and minimize the number of problems, we decided to divide the work between backend - ZPRP group and fronted WIMU group.
 This allowed us to complete the project efficiently despite the large number of people involved.

 Potential improvements:
+ - additional functionality for the admin allowing for easy analysis of test results
+ - adding new types of tests and their support to the backend and frontend
+ - CI/CD implementation

 ## WIMU-24L notes (to change)